user0608/sshtunnel/README.md

 # Docker SSH Tunnel

+This Container is just an easy way to setup an ssh tunnel and let is be run by docker and/or docker-compose.

+This version uses [autossh](https://linux.die.net/man/1/autossh) to ensure that the established tunnel is up and running, restarting it if need be.

 # Usage & Example
 ## Forward remote port to local machine
 The below example is the same as :